Sasigudavalli/Iris/README.md

 Dataset
 The Iris dataset is a classic dataset in machine learning and statistics.
 It contains measurements of iris flowers from three different species.
 The dataset includes the following features:

-**Sepal length
+**Sepal length,
-Sepal width
+Sepal width,
-Petal length
+Petal length,
 Petal width**

 **Objectives**